mordendk/rwd20/README.md

 AngularJS will give us almost all we need to contain these on a per element basis in a structured way.

-**Server side logic**

-For common data sources like catalogs, we are close to achieving this today.
-On most solutions we are already serving this as JSON from just a few service endpoints.

-I guess the hardest part will be turning Umbraco into a JSON source, being able to serve both content and rich elements in the bits and peices that are needed, while maintaining a proper flow for content editors.
-If we focus backend work on honoring this, perhaps we could also get the benefit of turning the CMS part of our solutions into single page application - as we already do on most catalog browsing - sounds like a win-win.